pyrocko/grond/docs/source/method/index.rst

     restitution, tapering and filtering are done for each misfit calculation anew.
     Grond uses the pyrocko `CosTaper`_ taper, which is a taper-function with Cosine-shaped fade-outs.
-The `fade-out` time can be configured or it is calculated as the inverse of the minimum frequency of the chosen bandbass filter.
+The `fade-out` time can be configured or it is calculated as the inverse of the minimum frequency of the chosen bandpass filter.